You are here: Home > Social Welfare > Social welfare payments > Older and retired people > Centenarian Bounty

 You will receive €2,540 and a congratulatory letter signed by the President on your 100th birthday.

-You will also get a commemorative coin and a congratulatory letter from the President on your 101st and subsequent birthdays.
+You will also get a commemorative coin and a congratulatory letter from the President on your 101st and every birthday after that.

 How to apply